pingidentity/terraform-provider-pingfederate/docs/resources/oauth_client.md

 Required:

 - `expiry_time` (String) The expiry time of the secondary secret.

+Optional:

+- `encrypted_secret` (String) Encrypted secondary client secret for Basic Authentication.
+Either this attribute or `secret` must be provided.
 - `secret` (String, Sensitive) Secondary client secret for Basic Authentication.
-To update the secondary client secret, specify the plaintext value in this field.
-This field will not be populated for GET requests.
+Either this attribute or `encrypted_secret` must be provided.